 - Non-web ICT.
 WAI also produced guidance about how to apply WCAG to non-web ICT, called WCAG2ICT.
 This covers software and non-web content such as documents, and most of the guidelines are analogies or extensions of WCAG guidelines.

 - Section 508 of the Rehabilitation Act, which applies to federal employees and contractors.
-Starting in 2018, Section 508 will align with WCAG 2.0.
+In 2018, Section 508 was updated to provide guidance based on features and functionality, and include accessibility requirements harmonized with international standards such as WCAG.

 - Section 255 of the Telecommunications Act of 1996 and the 21st Century Communications and Video Accessibility Act (CVAA).
 The Access Board produced, and the FCC adopted, regulations for Section 255 with built-in performance standards.
 These same provisions were applied to the technologies covered by CVAA in some cases; there are additional standards and guidelines that cover different equipment and services.